p9c/sve/svefmt/README.md

-# vugufmt
+# svefmt

-gofmt, but for vugu and html files.
+gofmt, but for sve and html files.

 ## Goals